enkeipy/express-todolist/README.md

 # express-todolist
-To Do List with MongoDB and Express.js
+Simple To Do List built with Express, Passport, Express-Session, Mongoose